 Van Gogh Museum

 I am a huge Van Gogh fan and I first learned about Vincent in my high school art class.
 I found his story to be very tragic.
-His life was just filled with so much sadness and emotional turmoil.
+His life, filled with so much sadness and emotional turmoil, was also inspirational.
 I have always felt drawn to his work and have been fortunate to actually see a few of his original pieces.

 When I was in Paris, I saw some of Van Gogh’s work in museums there.
 So, when we arrived in Amsterdam, I knew that we had to make a stop here as well.
 As one of Amsterdam’s museums focusing on Dutch artists, the Van Gogh museum has an impressive collection of his work, letters and other items.
 The floors are dedicated to different periods of his life.
 You can tour them chronologically, which is probably the best way to do it.

 Unfortunately, you’re not allowed to take pictures while inside.
-But if you are a fan of the post-impressionist movement and Van Gogh, this is the place for you.
+However, if you are a fan of the post-impressionist movement and Van Gogh, this is the place for you.

 The Heineken Experience